 WHAT WE DO

 ACE is custodian of the Alan Lomax Archive, a priceless collection of recorded music, dance, and the spoken word.
 Our mission is to facilitate cultural equity through preservation, publication, and repatriation of our materials.
 We practice cultural feedback by freely distributing thousands of recordings, photos and videos through our website and various social networking outlets, and in partnership with institutional and educational partners.
-Through our record label label and in collaboration with other labels and cultural institutions we maintain an active publishing arm.
+Through our own record label and in collaboration with other labels and cultural institutions we maintain an active publishing arm.
 ACE repatriates artists' rights and royalties to their estates and families, and returns our media collections to those who created them and their places of origin.

 While we strive to make our collections accessible and meaningful to the general population, we reach out to specific regional and ethnic populations through capacity-building projects, both web-based and in on-the-ground partnerships.
 Regional dissemination and repatriation efforts have included collaborations with cultural centers, libraries, and universities in Alabama, South Carolina, Virginia, Mississippi, Louisiana, and the Schomburg Center for Research in Black Culture in New York City, as well as in Spain, Italy, Scotland, England, and across the Caribbean.
 We reach teachers and elementary through high school students through our growing roster of lesson plans, and with workshops and demonstrations.